Bad Romance: Synopsis

 The video's main idea is that Gaga gets kidnapped by supermodels who drug her and sell her to the Russian mafia for a million rubles.
 It takes place in a fluorescent white bathhouse.
-The video begins as Gaga, wearing razor-blade glasses, sits on a white throne in a brightly-lit white room while Johann Sebastian Bach's "Fugue No. 24" is playing in the background.
-As she plays "Bad Romance" on an iPod speaker, a dimly-lit bathhouse is shown, which has a sign reading "Bath Haus of GaGa" on its walls.
-As the song's first hook begins, Gaga and other women in latex suits crawl out of white, coffin-like pods, and begin dancing.
+The video begins as Gaga, wearing razor-blade glasses, sits on a white throne in a brightly lit white room while Johann Sebastian Bach's fugue BWV 869 (from The Well-Tempered Clavier Book 2) is playing in the background.
+As she plays "Bad Romance" on an iPod speaker, a dimly lit bathhouse is shown, which has a sign reading "Bath Haus of GaGa" on its walls.
+As the song's first hook begins, Gaga and other women in latex suits crawl out of white, coffin-like pods and begin dancing.
 A pastiche of ensuing scenes alternates between Gaga singing to herself in front of a mirror and lying in a bathtub.

-During the chorus, two women pull Gaga out of the bathtub, rip her top clothing off and force her to drink a glass of vodka.
+During the chorus, two women pull Gaga out of the bathtub, rip her top clothing off, and force her to drink a glass of vodka.
 As the second verse begins, Gaga, wearing a diamond-covered outfit and crown, seductively dances for men bidding for her.
 She performs a lap dance for one of them (played by Slovenian model Jurij Bradač), who becomes her highest bidder.
 When the chorus plays for the third time, Gaga is shown wearing a faux-polar bear hide jacket and walking toward the man, who is sitting on a bed and unbuttoning his shirt.
 Looking indifferent, she removes her jacket and sunglasses.
-The bed spontaneously combusts while he is still sitting on it, and Gaga sings sinisterly in front of the flames.
+The bed spontaneously combusts while he is still on it, and Gaga sings sinisterly in front of the flames.
 The video ends as she lies beside a smoldering skeleton on top of the destroyed bed covered in ashes.
 With soot smeared across her body, she calmly smokes a cigarette as her pyrotechnic bra activates.